-Presentation of the identification card is always required to charge out library materials.
-Students with a valid identification card from any University System of Maryland institution may borrow circulating materials from the law library or any of the 16 libraries in the University System of Maryland.
+Presentation of a UM identification card is required to charge out library materials from the law library or any of the 16 libraries in the University System of Maryland.
+Alumni may not use their alumni borrowing card at any other University System of Maryland library.
 Law students have a set semester due date (December, May or August) corresponding to the end of the fall, spring or summer semester.
 All other patrons have due dates based on their patron status and a fixed number of days after the date of an item is checked out.
 All items are subject to recall by another patron after 14 days.

-Students should check the Catalog and at the User Services Desk for items they cannot find on the shelves.
+Please check the Catalog and at the User Services Desk for items that are not on the shelves.
 Hold requests may be placed on materials out on loan.

-All students with a currently validated identification card from any of University of Maryland's public four-year colleges and universities can obtain circulating materials from the libraries of those institutions in either of two ways.
+All faculty, students and staff with a currently validated UM identification card from any of University of Maryland's public four-year colleges and universities can obtain circulating materials from the libraries of those institutions in either of two ways.
 First, a patron may directly borrow materials at the library itself.
-Second, a patron may institute a patron-placed hold via the University System of Maryland online Catalog.
+Second, a patron may institute a patron-placed hold via the University System of Maryland (USM) online Catalog.
 A hold results in materials being delivered directly to the patron's home library or to any other USM library the patron chooses.
-Cooperating institutions include Coppin State College, Morgan State University, Towson University, the University of Baltimore, the University of Maryland Baltimore County, and the University of Maryland, College Park.
 The patron placing a hold on an item will be notified when the item is available.
 The item will be held at the designated library for a limited time before others may borrow it, or it is returned to the owning library.

 With both direct borrowing and patron-placed holds, the borrowing of library materials is a transaction between the individual borrower and the lending library.
 The borrower must abide by the rules and regulations of the lending institution.
 Loan periods are set by the lending library and will vary from library to library.
 Borrowers should verify with the lending library the loan period being offered to them.
 The fine schedule of the lending institution will apply to any delinquent transactions and fines are payable to the lending institution only.